How to Import Data from an Existing PostgreSQL Database into ServBay

 postgres

-) has sufficient privileges to create databases and import data. - File size: For large databases, the export/import process can take significant time and disk space.
-Make sure your system has enough resources.
+) must have sufficient privileges to create databases and import data. - Large Files: Exporting and importing large databases may take considerable time and disk space.
+Make sure your system has sufficient resources.

 postgres

-Q1: What should I do if I forget the ServBay PostgreSQL postgres
+Q1: What if I forgot the ServBay PostgreSQL postgres

 user password?

-Q2: Why can’t I connect to ServBay’s PostgreSQL using localhost
+Q2: Why can't I connect to ServBay’s PostgreSQL via localhost

 or 127.0.0.1